-Broken pieces of catheter and implant can then move through the patient's vascular system.
-These broken silicone pieces can cause catheter infection, catheter fracture, and other serious injuries and illnesses.
+Broken pieces of catheter and implant can then move through the patient’s vascular system.
+These broken silicone pieces can cause catheter infections, catheter fractures, and other serious injuries and illnesses.

 Additionally, the complaints allege that Bard could have used a safer alternative material for a normal port that would not have deteriorated in the body and prevented many catheter fractures, life-threatening injuries, and deaths.

 Lawsuit Alleges Bard PowerPort Failure Caused Circulatory System Blood Clots